 BEFORE YOU ADOPT

-Sharing your life with a companion animal can bring incredible rewards, but only if you're willing to make the necessary commitments of time, money, responsibility, and love-for the life of the pet.
+Sharing your life with a companion animal can bring incredible rewards, but only if you're able and willing to make the necessary commitments of time, money, responsibility, and love for the life of the pet.

 Top 10 important considerations before adopting a pet